 Year Purchased: 2014

 About the owner: I am a Washingtonian who has been going to Rehoboth my entire life.
 Owning a home in this special town has been a life-long dream.
 This property was a unique opportunity and I am thrilled to have taken possession the end of June 2014.
+I hope you will love it as much as I do - it is truly a happy place for all who visit.

 The Unique Benefits at this House: The light, the open space, the floor plan, the garden and the private pool and terrace.